 Contact lens Spectrum covered the topic in detail:

 A Unique Approach

-“Diaton tonometry” is a unique approach to measuring intraocular pressure (IOP) through the Eyelid.
+“Diaton tonometry” is a unique approach to measuring intraocular pressure (IOP) through the Eyelid and Sclera.
 Non-Contact (no contact with cornea), no anesthesia or sterilization required, pen like, hand-held, portable tonometer.